tejasrimutyala/Movie-recommending-system/README.md

 similarity.pkl
 (Download or generate them using the provided scripts.)

-📊 Dataset
+Dataset
 The dataset includes:

-Movie titles and IDs (from TMDB)
+Movie titles and TMDB IDs

 Genres and keywords

-Metadata for computing similarities
+Metadata used for computing similarity

 The similarity matrix is pre-computed and stored in similarity.pkl.

-🔧 Usage
+Usage
-Run the app:
+Run the application:

 bash
 Copy
 Edit
 streamlit run app.py
-Open your browser at http://localhost:8501
+Open your browser and go to http://localhost:8501

-Search or select a movie, set the number of recommendations, and click "Show Recommendation"
+Search or select a movie, adjust the number of recommendations using the slider, and click "Show Recommendation"

-🔄 How It Works
+Working Process
-User selects a movie
+User selects a movie from the dropdown

-System finds the movie's index in the dataset
+The system identifies the selected movie's index in the dataset

 Retrieves pre-computed similarity scores

-Fetches poster images using TMDB API
+Fetches poster images via the TMDB API

 Displays results in a responsive layout

-🔮 Future Enhancements
+Future Enhancements
 Genre-based filtering

-Feedback-based personalization
+Integration of user ratings and feedback

-Multi-select comparison
+Support for multi-select movie comparison

-Integration of user ratings
+Personalized recommendations

-Support for regional content (e.g., Telugu movies)
+Regional cinema support (e.g., Telugu movies)

-👤 Author
+Author
 Tejasri Mutyala

-🙏 Acknowledgements
+Acknowledgements
 The Movie Database (TMDB) for the API

-Streamlit for the powerful and intuitive framework
+Streamlit for the application framework